ParadigmHyperloop/Routes/README.md

 1. Download and install MinGW.
 The easiest way to do this is to use the installer, which can be found at https://sourceforge.net/projects/mingw/files/Installer/.
 Make sure MinGW is installed directly onto C:\.
 After installing you should now have a folder C:\MinGW\
 2. Make sure MSYS and binutils are installed.
 This can also be done in the installer fairly easily by checking the msys-base and mingw32-binutils and then going to Installation > Apply Changes
 3. Find MSYS.
 It should be in C:\MinGW\msys\1.0 and its a batch file called MSYS.
 Open it.
+4. Clone the repo into any folder on your C drive
-4. Type in these commands:
+5. Type in these commands:
 ```
 cd /c/path/to/repo/Routes/
 ./setup.sh
 ```
 This will start compiling GDAL and download and place header dependencies in the correct place.
-After setup finishes, run these commands to actually build the Routes project.
+6. After setup finishes, run these commands to actually build the Routes project.
 Make sure this is done in MSYS.
 ```
 mkdir build
 cd build